Leveraging Mining-Related Infrastructure Investments for Development

 Australian Government grant to develop a shared-use framework for mining-related infrastructure

 In April 2013, CCSI was then awarded a grant from the Australian Government to develop an economically, legally and operationally rational framework to enable shared use of mining-related infrastructure, including rail, ports, power, water, internet and telecommunications.
 The framework was obtained by distilling best practice principles from infrastructure developments around the world, guided by expert opinion.
-It has most recently been refined through in-depth case studies in Liberia, Sierra Leone and Mozambique, although its principles aim to be of general relevance to all resource rich African countries.
+The framework was refined through in‐depth case studies in Liberia, Sierra Leone and Mozambique, although its principles aim to be of general relevance to all resource rich African countries.
 The Framework to Approach Shared-Use of Mining Related Infrastructure was finalized in March 2014.

 In November 2013 an expert workshop co-hosted by CCSI, the Natural Resource Charter and the Sustainable Development Solutions Network, was held to get feedback on the framework from mining-related infrastructure experts from academia, mining companies, governments, and donors and to discuss ways on how it could be improved.
 A summary of the discussions at the expert workshop is available here.
 The presentations from the workshop, revised to reflect the feedback, are available here: introductory slides, power, internet and telecommunications, rail and ports, and water.